A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Formal matched asymptotic expansions

-In this section, we then first recall the tools necessary for our derivations presented for the model \MCH, following the notations of \cite{alfaro2013convergence, chen2011mass,MR3383330}.
-The proof is given in dimension 2 only for the sake of simplicity of notations and readability.
-We first perform the actual asymptotic for \MCH \ model.
-We end up with the \NMNCH \ model, which we have to rewrite to avoid indeterminate forms.
-For the most part, the calculations remain the same as for the biphasic case presented in \cite{bretin2020approximation}.
+The results stated in both propositions are {illustrated in Figure~\ref{fig_illustration}}.
+To prove these results, we first recall the necessary tools following the notations of \cite{alfaro2013convergence,chen2011mass,MR3383330} and the presentation in~\cite{bretin2020approximation}.
+Then we proceed to the asymptotic expansion for the \MCH ~model.
+The proof is shown in dimension 2 only for the sake of simplicity of notations and readability, but it can be readily extended to higher dimensions.
+We end up with the \NMNCH ~model, which we have to rewrite to avoid indeterminate forms.
+Some calculations remain the same as for the biphasic case presented in~\cite{bretin2020approximation}, {but the presence of the Lagragian multiplier which does not exist for two phases only requires additional calculations}.